HeitorMP/HeitorMP/README.md

 │
 ├─▣ Software Engineer Student at 42 Porto
 ├─▣ From Brazil, living in Portugal
-├─▣ I love to dig deep into complex problems and attempt to find the simplest yet the most effecient solution.
+├─▣ Interested in low-level programmin and game development.
-├─▣ Interested in low-level Programming, .
+├─▣ I like to develop games for atari 2600 as a hobby .
 │
 └───────────────────────────────▰▰▰